Alamgir (singer): Career

 He started singing on the Pakistan Television Corporation TV channel at the beginning of the 1970s, when the people in Pakistan were not yet familiar with the modern Urdu pop music and when western music was generally considered as modern music in Pakistan.
 Shair Siddiqui hired him for the first pop musical program Sunday Ke Sunday, a TV series of Karachi Television in 1971, and introduced Alamgir with the song Albela Rahi.
 It proved to be a hit in 1972 among the youth of the 1970s.
 There was a time during the 1970s when the music loving boys and girls gathered regularly on the streets near the Karachi Jheel Park to get a glimpse of this new pop singer as he used to travel along in his red sports car in the evening.
 Alamgir's second pop song, Pyar Hai Zindagi Ka Gehna, was also an Urdu translation of a foreign song.
 He soon became popular among the younger generation in the country.
 Alamgir is also known for his many renditions of Bengali music.
-The most notable Bengali song he is known to sing is Aamay Bhashaili Rey.
+The most notable Bengali song he is known to sing is Aamay Bhashaili Rey, which he sung on season 6 episode 4 of Coke Studio Pakistan.

 Alamgir quickly made his mark on the Pakistani music scene.
 He sang for the Pakistani television in the very beginning of his career, but later as the time passed, he started singing for the Pakistani music industry.
 He also performed abroad.
 Alamgir inherited polycystic kidney disease (PKD) from his mother, and underwent kidney dialysis three times per week and required a kidney transplant.
-He currently resides in Atlanta, Georgia, United States.
-He is respected by the music lovers everywhere and still performs in live concerts in America.
+Alamgir underwent a successful kidney transplant in November 2020.